nickreilly/nickreilly.github.io/_pages/about.md

 I've had the privilege of working alongside a talented group of researchers to push the boundaries of what is detectable using cutting edge infrared detectors searching for near-Earth objects.
 My work with NASA's Near-Earth Object Surveyor (NEOS) has been a highlight of my life.

-There a few selected publications below, but you can find a full list of my publications [here](/al-folio/publications/).
+There a few selected publications below, but you can find a full list of my publications above.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.